StarnightLibrary/starnight/docs/articles/internal/listeners.md

 ## Valid Events

-In principle, listeners can implement any event within the `Starnight.Internal.Gateway.Events.Inbound` namespace.
+In principle, listeners can implement any event within the `Starnight.Internal.Gateway.Events.Inbound` and `Starnight.Internal.Gateway.Events.Control` namespaces.
 This includes Dispatch events (located in their own sub-namespace) as well as control events.

 A listener method will only be called if the dispatched event matches the method perfectly, with two exceptions: